 Can This Recipe Be Made Ahead Of Time?

 Yes, you can make candied bacon ahead of time.
 It will keep in the fridge 4-5 days.
-This makes it a great homemade gift for the holidays and special occasions.
+This makes it a great homemade gift for the holidays or special occasions.

 Recipe Variations:

-- Sprinkle ground cayenne pepper or red paper flakes over the brown sugar/pepper mixture to add some extra heat.
+- Spicy Pig Candy: Sprinkle ground cayenne pepper, chipotle powder or chili powder over the brown sugar/pepper mixture to add a spicy kick

-- Add finely chopped fresh rosemary to the sugar mixture.
+- Add Fresh Herbs: Add finely chopped fresh rosemary to the sugar mixture.

 How To Serve Candied Bacon